vtog/labGuides/source/ocp/node-mirror-registry.rst

 Node Mirror & Registry
 ======================

+.. warning:: **DEPRECATED**

-.. warning:: This guide is unsupported and post 4.14.x unnecessary.
+   This guide is **unsupported** and post 4.14.x **unnecessary**.
    Currently in tech preview, "OpenShift-based Appliance Builder" is the way forward.
 See my lab guide and official documentation.

    `Appliance-Based Install Notes <../ocp/appliance-based-installer-notes.html>`_